 You want your ice cream topped with a giant chocolate squid – no worries.

-What about a copy of Auckland’s famous Sky Tower – that’s okay, we have those in white and dark chocolate.
+What about a cone that looks like the famous Westpac rescue helicopter – that’s okay, we have those in white and dark chocolate.

-And if for some reason which I can’t even fathom, if you want to eat ice cream out of what looks like a Yorkshire Pudding lined with chocolate you can feed that whim here too!
+And if for some reason which I can’t even fathom, when I went, if you want to eat ice cream out of what looks like a Yorkshire Pudding lined with chocolate you can feed that whim here too!
 Look!